Uqbaahmad/HR_PowerBI/README.md

 ### Background of Analysis
 This research was performed on the HR Analytics dataset, which is a popular dataset on the internet.
-I received this dataset from a video I saw on the Data with Decision YouTube channel where the teacher was attempting to work with it, and I thought it was nice enough to do my analysis on it as well.
+I received this dataset from a video I saw on the [Data with Decision YouTube channel](https://www.youtube.com/c/DatawithDecision) where the teacher was attempting to work with it, and I thought it was nice enough to do my analysis on it as well.

-### Key Business Question:
-1. What is the gender equality distribution among employee?
-2. How many employers are satisfied with their jobs?
-3. How much experience do employers have?
-4. What is their job level?
-5. How many departments does they have?
-And how many employers will retire from those department?
+### Data Analysis Process
+Before analysing a dataset, there are various procedures you must take in order to make informed conclusions, and some of the processes I took were:
+* Data Overview
+* Data Preparation
+* Data Visualization
+* Insights and Recommendations

+### Data Overview
+This is an important step because it enables you to really have an understanding of your dataset before going into analysis with visualization to avoid mistakes.

 This is a multi page Human Resource Dashboard.